 4. Real-Time Data Pipeline Tools: These types of tools process data in real-time and are ideal for teams that need analysis ready at their fingertips at all hours of the day.
 They are particularly useful for extracting data from streaming sources, such as user interactions that happen on a website or mobile application.

 - Hevo Data

-5. On-Premise Data Pipeline Tools: When a business has its data stored on-premise, the data lake or data warehouse also has to be set up in the same location.
+5. On-Premise Data Pipeline Tools: When a business has its data stored on-premise, data lakes or a data warehouse also have to be set up in the same location.
 On-premise data pipeline tools offer enhanced security since they are deployed on the business’s local infrastructure.

 Some of the top platforms that support on-premise data pipelines include:

 6. Cloud-Native Data Pipeline Tools: These types of tools allow businesses to transfer and process cloud-based data to warehouses that are hosted in the cloud.
 In this instance, the data pipeline is hosted by the vendor, allowing customers to save resources on infrastructure.
 This type of system focuses heavily on security, and examples of cloud-native platforms include: